openpaygo/metrics/Specifications.md

 ## Purpose

-The purpose of this API specification is to provide a standardized way for PAYGO devices to send usage metrics to a server and get back information about their activation status.
+The purpose of this specification is to provide a standardized way for PAYGO devices to send usage metrics to a server and get back information about their activation status.
 It is particularly optimized for transmitting data over slow connections and connections that have high costs while maintaining simplicity.

 Having this specification open-source allows PAYG device manufacturers to implement the specified behaviour into their devices and let the distributor or final user choose which software to use.
 The specification also describes how to exchange data between servers, allowing for example that a manufacturer hosts their own server to gather device data but still allow a software provider to access it.